johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-10-20-web-monetization-api/index.md

 };
 ```

-It's possible the code required to add a `link` tag will become simpler [if this pull request lands](https://github.com/facebook/docusaurus/pull/8077).
+The code required to add a `link` tag will become simpler [once the changes in this pull request are released](https://github.com/facebook/docusaurus/pull/8151).
 Until then, we will need to use a plugin.

 It's also worth knowing that historically the Web Monetization API used a `meta` tag instead of a `link` tag - and that tag used the `$` prefix instead of `https://`.
 That tag looked like this: